Posted by : Aahil Shaik Friday, February 7, 2025

 Major Policy Changes Regarding Visas:

-Visitors from the impacted 14 nations are now limited to applying for 30-day single-entry visas, with a 30-day maximum stay, under the new regulations.
+Under the new regulations, visitors from the 14 impacted nations can only apply for 30-day single-entry visas, with a maximum stay of 30 days.
 But diplomatic, residence, Hajj, and Umrah visas will be unaffected.

 Officials in Saudi Arabia have hinted that the old system of multiple-entry visas was abused by visitors who came on long-term visas and then overstayed during their stay to engage in illegal labor or perform the Hajj.

-With an established quota for each nation, the Saudi government keeps strict limits on who can and cannot perform the Hajj.
+The Saudi government maintains strict limits on who can and cannot perform the Hajj, based on an established quota for each nation.
 See Also: GACA can now permit international charter flights to travel domestic destinations

-Tourists obtaining long-term visas to avoid these restrictions have contributed to the worsening of overcrowding in recent years.
+Tourists obtaining long-term visas to avoid these restrictions have contributed to the worsening of overcrowding recently.
 Over 1,200 pilgrims died in 2024 as a result of overcrowding and severe heat; this prompted officials to address the issue of unregistered pilgrims as a component in the disaster.

 Given these difficulties, the government is implementing a new single-entry visa regime in the hopes that it will reduce the risks connected with unapproved pilgrims doing Hajj.